weweb-assets/ww-input-select/AI.md

 #### ww-input-select

-1. **Component Purpose:** A customizable select component that supports single and multiple selection.
+1. **Component Purpose:** A customizable select element that supports single and multiple selection.

 2. **Properties:**